Waste Warriors | Annual

 Green Mountain Compost Tours | Spring 2018

-In an effort to conduct campus wide outreach and education, the Eco-Reps facilitated a tour to the Green Mountain Compost facility towards the end of the Curb Your Consumerism! campaign.
+In an effort to conduct campus wide outreach and education, the Eco-Reps facilitated a tour to the Green Mountain Compost facility towards the end of the Curb Your Consumerism campaign.
 The purpose of this tour was to educate students about where their organics are sent and processed after leaving the university.
-The Eco-Reps promoted the tour through outreach with in various related courses, offering the opportunity to over 1000 students.
+The Eco-Reps promoted the tour through announcements in class and outreach via our ListServ, offering the opportunity to over 1000 students.
 Additionally, extra credit for specific courses was offered to over 700 students if they participated in the tour.

 Waste Sorting at UVM Quiz | Spring 2018